RJArmitage/rfxtrx-stateful-tilt/README.md

 - **Open time (secs)** - Number of seconds that the blind requires to completely lift.
 Allow the time for the worst case which would be to lift from fully tilted upward.
 - **Close time (secs)** - Number of seconds that the blind requires to complely close when fuly lifted.
 - **Mid open/close time (secs)** - Number of seconds that the blind requires to tilt to its mid point (the "my" position).
 Allow the time for the worst case which would be to tilt to the mid position from fully tilted upward as the blind will normally first tilt to closed and then tilt to the mid point.
-- **Lower tilt time from midpoint (ms)** -
+- **Lower tilt time from midpoint (ms)** - The component simulates a 25% tilt operation by tilting to the mid point and then closing the blind for this number of milliseconds.
+This is not ideal and will be removed if better tilt support is added to RFXTRX.
-- **Upper tilt time from midpoint (ms)** -
+- **Upper tilt time from midpoint (ms)** - The component simulates a 75% tilt operation by tilting to the mid point and then lifting the blind for this number of milliseconds.
+Again this will be removed if better tilt support is added to RFXTRX.

+At present the blind is able to provide three open tilt positions.
+The Somfy motor can do better than this and if better support is added to RFXTRX then the component will provide it.

-The open and close times are important as a Somfy motor reacts differently to a "stop" command if the blind is in motion or stationary.
+Note that the open and close times are important as a Somfy motor reacts differently to a "stop" command if the blind is in motion or stationary.
 The component will only accept the "stop" command if it believes the blind is in motion.
 The mid time is important as the component needs to know how long to allow the blind to reach the mid position before it then tries to tilt to another position.
 This makes the tilt operation more reliable.

+The Somfy blind will not lift the blind if instructed to open.
+Instead it will use the tilt to mid operation to tilt the blind open.
+Similarly a close command will tilt to closed.
+This also takes into account if the blind is currently lifted.
+So, an open or close instruction will always protect privacy by ensuring the blind is tilted as necessary.
+To lift the blind set the cover position to more than 50% using cover.set_cover_position or the position slider in Lovelace.
+Using Alexa you can lift the blind using something like "Alexa, set office blind to 100%"

 ## Lovolite Vogue Vertical Blinds

 The Louvolite Vogue vertical blinds motor allows the blinds to be tilted to 0, 45, 90, 135 and 180 degrees.
-0 and 180 degrees are fully closed and 90 degrees is fully open.

-- **Open time (secs)** -
+These are positions 0%, 25%, 50%, 75% and 100%.
+0% and 100% are both fully closed.
+50% is fully open.
+Closing the blind will tilt to 0%.
+Opening the blind tilts to 50%.

+- **Open time (secs)** - Number of seconds that the blind requires to complely open to 50%.
+Allow the time for the worst case which would be that the blind starts fully closed.
 - **Close time (secs)** - Number of seconds that the blind requires to complely close.
-Allow the time for the worst case which would be that the blind is tilted to the oposite close position.
+Allow the time for the worst case which would be that the blind is tilted to the opposite close position.
 - **Mid open/close time (secs)** -

 ## Service Operations